 Mr. Swanston, who was born in Northern Ireland, came to America when he was 10 years-old and and grew up working odd jobs throughout the Mahoning Valley.
-He and his many brothers and sisters lived through the Great Depression and was considered frugal and wise.
-According to published reports about early families in the Mahoning Valley, he left home when he was 17.
+He and his many brothers and sisters lived through the Great Depression and were considered frugal and wise.
+According to published reports about early families in the Mahoning Valley, Mr. Swanston left home when he was 17.
 He bought his Canfield farm in the mid-1800s for $7,000 and was able to pay off his entire mortgage within 10 years.

 Originally, Mr. Swanston wanted his estate and farm to be used to build an orphanage, but there was not enough money in his estate to accomplish that in the years just after his death.
 When the interest from his money grew to the point where an orphanage could be built, society’s ideas and laws about orphanages had changed and trustees of Mr. Swanston’s estate were not able to carry out his exact wishes.

 Instead, trustees and the Mahoning County Probate Court have worked to meet Mr. Swanston’s intent without building the home.
 Over the years, they have awarded funding to programs that support children experiencing crises, including those who are/have been abused, neglected or dependent.